 If you don’t have one, consider hiring an accountant; they can help you plan accurately for taxes and advise what can and can’t be set ‘against expenses’.

 Having an accountant needn’t cost the earth – it’s a tax-deductible expense anyway – and other expert assistance (such as from a reputable financial adviser) to help with retirement and investment planning would be worth consideration.
-No matter how far away it seems, the earlier you plan for the future, the better placed you’ll be when you get there.Opinions expressed here by Contributors are their own.
+No matter how far away it seems, the earlier you plan for the future, the better placed you’ll be when you get there.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.